Classes Offered

 The Oklahoma Mesonet is able to provide a limited number of attendees with travel support to the class (per diem and hotel).
 Agencies must be located 60 or more miles away from Norman to be eligible.

-The OK-First Certification class is worth 24 hours of Council on Law Enforcement Education and Training (CLEET) credit for participating officials.
+The OK-First certification class is worth 24 hours of Council on Law Enforcement Education and Training (CLEET) credit for participating officials.

 OK-First Re-certification Class

-The purpose of the OK-First Re-certification class is to provide certified OK-First participants with continuing education opportunities.
-Unlike the OK-First Certification class, training content in Re-certification classes changes from year to year and can include topics such as: training on new tools/websites, re-visiting fundamental topics, training on new weather data/radar products, applying concepts to recent weather events, and more.
+The purpose of the OK-First re-certification class is to provide certified OK-First participants with continuing education opportunities.
+Unlike the OK-First certification class, training content in re-certification classes changes from year to year and can include topics such as: training on new tools/websites, re-visiting fundamental topics, training on new weather data/radar products, applying concepts to recent weather events, and more.

 OK-First Re-certification classes are worth 6 hours of Council on Law Enforcement Education and Training (CLEET) credit for participating officials.